Online Session Locator

 Dr. Kyle Clark is the founder of Material Curiosity.
 A materials and process development engineer with 10+ years of experience, he has driven scalable manufacturing innovations across the electronics and biotech industries.
 He has successfully transformed lab scale operations into automated manufacturing workflows, helping transform processes from conceptual processes to full-scale industrial operations.
 His goal with Material Curiosity is to narrow the gap between what is taught in academics and what is expected in industry.

-3. Cooper Whiteleather
+3. Graydon Cooper Whiteleather

 Material Curiosity